stuartepworth1-web/dogswab-app-clean-new/README.md

 ## ⚕️ Important Medical Disclaimer

-DOGSWAB provides general pet health information and guidance only.
-This app cannot replace professional veterinary examination, diagnosis, or treatment.
-Always consult with a licensed veterinarian for medical decisions about your pet's health.
+DOGSWAB provides general pet health education and information only.
+This app does not diagnose, treat, or provide medical advice.
+It cannot replace professional veterinary examination, diagnosis, or treatment.
+Always consult with a licensed veterinarian for ALL medical decisions about your pet's health.
 In emergency situations, contact your veterinarian or emergency animal hospital immediately.

 ## 📄 License